 So you’ve decided to take a beginning motorcycling safety class and buy your first motorcycle.
-If we had to guess, you’ve been to a dealership to try out a few motorcycles and scoured the internet looking at what’s available from each manufacturer.
+If we had to guess, you’ve been to a dealership to try out a few motorcycles and scoured the internet looking at what’s available from each manufacturer, and which motorcycles are the best fit for your height and size.
 The amount of motorcycles available on the market is staggering.
 Even if you have a basic idea of what you want to use the motorcycle for, there is an array of types that can get the job done.

 If you’re a few seasons into motorcycling, you may be ready to change or upgrade your motorcycle for a larger engine or a different type of motorcycle altogether.
 Everyone starts at the same beginning.
 When you decide to switch bikes and to which type is a personal choice.
 Again, the mix of motorcycles available to upgrade to is staggering.
+Whether you’re buying new, or looking at a used motorcycle, it’s important to understand exactly what your options are.
 Here’s a breakdown of the various types of motorcycles out there and a solid recommendation to think about for each one:

 The cruiser, also nicknamed a chopper, was designed for cruising, hence, how it got its name.
 It typically has a little lower seat height, making it a good “cruising” around-town motorcycle, but with a little added luggage, it can make a good weekend rider.
 The engine sizes again are pretty varied from a small displacement engine through 1,000cc or more depending on the brand.
 You may feel more like you’re sitting in a cruiser than on it, but it’s a great option for both new and experienced riders.
 When you imagine a cruiser (specifically a chopper), Harley-Davidson may be the first brand that comes to mind.
 We recommend looking at the H-D Low Rider for a good example of a cruiser.
 It’s a low slung motorcycle that can travel for miles and has a lot of accessories to make it a great motorcycle for a quick trip or a good weekend out on the road.